Mary Walsh (actress): Charity and activism

 A sufferer of macular degeneration, she has served from time to time as a spokesperson for the Canadian National Institute for the Blind (CNIB).

 In 1993, Walsh was chosen to deliver the prestigious Graham Spry lecture which was broadcast nationally on CBC Radio.

 In 1994, Walsh addressed the United Nations Global Conference on Development in New York.
 She has also served as a spokesperson for Oxfam, Canada's human rights campaign, and in 2010 received Oxfam's Spirit of Change Award, in recognition of her years of dedication to eradicating poverty and ensuring public services for all.

 On May 29, 1998, Mary Walsh received an Honorary Doctor of Laws from Trent University.

 McGill University honoured Walsh with an honorary doctorate during the November 2008 convocation ceremony.
 Her speech to the class of 2008 focused on political satire.

+National Honours

+Mary Walsh was appointed as a Member of the Order of Canada on 27 April 2000.
+This gave her the Post Nominal Letters "CM" for Life.
+She was awarded the Canadian Version of the Queen Elizabeth II Golden Jubilee Medal in 2002.
+She was awarded the Canadian Version of the Queen Elizabeth II Diamond Jubilee Medal in 2012.